mrlaliff93/minimal-mistakes/_posts/2010-08-05-rhetological_fallacies.md

 ![image-left](http://i.imgur.com/bOO5BVJ.png){: .align-left}
 Because a claim sounds unbelievable, it must not be true.

-*“How could Jesus walked on water when physics prove otherwise?"*
+*“It is impossibe that Jesus could walked on water.
+Do you even learn physics in schoo?"*